 |Sustainable development||Economic development that is achieved without undermining the incomes, resources, or environment of future generations.|

 |Swan diagram||A diagram illustrating the conflict between internal balance and external balance as they respond to its fiscal deficit and its costs relative to the world (and thus its exchange rate.)
 Due to Swan (1955).|

 1. In exchange markets, this is a simultaneous sale of a currency on the spot market together with a purchase of the same amount on the forward market.
-By combining these two transactions into a single one, transactions costs may be reduced.
+By combining these two transactions into a single one, transaction costs may be reduced.

-2. An arrangement between central banks whereby they each agree to lend their currency to the other.
+2. An arrangement between two central banks whereby they each agree to lend their currency to the other.

 |Swap rate||The difference between the spot and forward exchange rates.
 Thus the price of a swap.|

 |Swap scheme||A form of countertrade in which goods are exchanged for goods, but at different locations so as to reduce transport costs.|

 |Sweatshop||A manufacturing workplace that treats its workers inhumanely, paying low wages, imposing harsh and unsafe working conditions, and demanding levels of performance that are harmful to the workers.|